happyjake/WakeOnLAN/README.md

 2. Enter the broadcast IP address of your network (typically 192.168.1.255)
 3. Tap the "Wake Device" button to send the magic packet

+The app will automatically check for updates when launched and prompt you to download and install new versions when available.

 ## Requirements

 - The target device must have Wake-on-LAN enabled in its BIOS/firmware settings
 - Your network must allow broadcast packets
 - The device that you want to wake up must be connected to the same network (or accessible via the provided broadcast IP)
+- Internet connection (for update checking)

 ## Building and Installation